Sanmariesss/-AIML-PROJECT-24-25---group-16---304231/README.md

 | Random Forest       | 0.69  | 0.89  |
 | Gradient Boosting   | 0.69  | 0.88  |

+- **R² (R-squared)** indicates how well the model explains the variance in the target variable.
+A higher R² means the model captures more of the underlying patterns, so we aim for the highest R² possible.
+- **RMSE (Root Mean Squared Error)** measures the average error between predicted and actual values.
+A lower RMSE means the model makes more accurate predictions.

+By selecting the highest R² and lowest RMSE, we ensure the model both fits the data well and provides accurate predictions.

 ### Results Visualization
 This scatter plot is based on the predictions from the Linear Regression model compared to the actual test set values.
 The purpose of creating this plot was to see how well the model's predictions align with reality.
 The red dashed line represents perfect predictions, where the predicted values match the actual ones.
-This visualization makes it easier to spot patterns, like how the model handles typical values well but struggles a bit with extreme cases.

 ![True vs Predicted Cargo Capacity](images/true_vs_predicted_cargo_capacity.png)